Behaviour of some Hodge invariants by middle convolution

 \subsection{Hodge invariants}

-In this section, we recall the definition of local and global invariants introduced in \cite[{\S}2.2]{DS13}.
-Let $\Delta$ be a disc centered in 0 with coordinate $t$ and $(V,F^{\bullet}V,\nabla)$ be a variation of polarizable Hodge structure on $\Delta^*$.
-We denote by $M$ the corresponding $\mathscr{D}_\Delta$-module minimal extension at $0$.\\
+In this section, we recall the definition of local and global invariants introduced in \cite[{\S}2.2]{DS13} (all references to \cite{DS13} are made to the published paper).
+Let $\Delta$ be a disc centered at 0 with coordinate $t$ and let $(V,F^{\bullet}V,\nabla)$ be a variation of polarizable Hodge structure on $\Delta^*=\Delta \setminus \{0\}$ of weight $0$.
+We denote by $M$ the corresponding $\mathscr{D}_\Delta$-module minimal extension at $0$.